Csenge Advisory Group Acquires 1,742 Shares of iShares Floating Rate Bond ETF (BATS:FLOT)

-Csenge Advisory Group raised its holdings in iShares Floating Rate Bond ETF (BATS:FLOT – Free Report) by 7.5% in the second quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
+Csenge Advisory Group increased its position in iShares Floating Rate Bond ETF (BATS:FLOT – Free Report) by 7.5% in the second quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
 The firm owned 24,902 shares of the company’s stock after purchasing an additional 1,742 shares during the quarter.
-Csenge Advisory Group’s holdings in iShares Floating Rate Bond ETF were worth $1,265,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+Csenge Advisory Group’s holdings in iShares Floating Rate Bond ETF were worth $1,265,000 as of its most recent filing with the Securities & Exchange Commission.

-Other institutional investors have also recently bought and sold shares of the company.
-Providence Capital Advisors LLC bought a new position in iShares Floating Rate Bond ETF in the 1st quarter valued at $26,000.
-Strategic Investment Solutions Inc. IL bought a new position in shares of iShares Floating Rate Bond ETF during the 1st quarter worth $26,000.
-Stonebridge Capital Advisors LLC bought a new position in shares of iShares Floating Rate Bond ETF during the 1st quarter worth $32,000.
-Householder Group Estate & Retirement Specialist LLC bought a new position in shares of iShares Floating Rate Bond ETF during the 1st quarter worth $39,000.
-Finally, Aspire Private Capital LLC bought a new position in shares of iShares Floating Rate Bond ETF during the 4th quarter worth $40,817,630,000.
+A number of other institutional investors and hedge funds also recently made changes to their positions in the company.
+Jane Street Group LLC lifted its stake in shares of iShares Floating Rate Bond ETF by 17,845.3% in the 1st quarter.
+Jane Street Group LLC now owns 13,189,239 shares of the company’s stock valued at $664,606,000 after purchasing an additional 13,115,742 shares during the period.
+BlackRock Inc. lifted its stake in shares of iShares Floating Rate Bond ETF by 13.5% in the 1st quarter.
+BlackRock Inc. now owns 7,322,667 shares of the company’s stock valued at $368,989,000 after purchasing an additional 869,248 shares during the period.
+Wells Fargo & Company MN raised its stake in iShares Floating Rate Bond ETF by 4.8% during the fourth quarter.
+Wells Fargo & Company MN now owns 4,404,196 shares of the company’s stock valued at $221,663,000 after buying an additional 202,349 shares during the last quarter.
+Royal Bank of Canada raised its stake in iShares Floating Rate Bond ETF by 24.1% during the first quarter.
+Royal Bank of Canada now owns 2,495,722 shares of the company’s stock valued at $126,084,000 after buying an additional 484,663 shares during the last quarter.
+Finally, Providence Capital Advisors LLC purchased a new position in iShares Floating Rate Bond ETF during the first quarter valued at $39,542,000.

 The iShares Floating Rate Bond ETF (FLOT) is an exchange-traded fund that mostly invests in investment grade fixed income.
 The fund tracks a market value-weighted index of USD-denominated, investment-grade floating rate notes with maturities of 0-5 years.
 FLOT was launched on Jun 14, 2011 and is managed by BlackRock.